Gordon Stevenson: Film

 As an actor, he appeared in Michael McClard's 1979 no wave cinema film Alien Portrait, in Eric Mitchell's 1978 film Kidnapped, and again in Mitchell's 1979 film Red Italy.
 Most notably, Stevenson directed his own no wave film Ecstatic Stigmatic: the film with a disease in 1980.
 Starring Mirielle Cervenka as Little Rose, Ecstatic Stigmatic also featured performances by Arto Lindsay, Johnny O’Kane, Brenda Bergman and Anita Paltrinieri.
 The film premiered at the Mudd Club on September 4, 1980.

 AIDS death

-Stevenson died in the early 1980s, an early casualty to the AIDS epidemic, not long after his wife, Mirielle, was killed in an auto accident while visiting her sister in Los Angeles and promoting Ecstatic Stigmatic.
+Stevenson died in August 1983, an early casualty to the AIDS epidemic, not long after his wife, Mirielle, was killed in an auto accident while visiting her sister in Los Angeles and promoting Ecstatic Stigmatic.

 Cookie Mueller wrote about Stevenson, and quotes a personal letter from him written during his illness, in her book Walking Through Clear Water in a Pool Painted Black, published by Semiotext(e) after her death (also from AIDS, in 1989).

+Recovery of artistic materials

+In April 2025, the Chunklet Music Preservation Project recovered seven boxes of Stevenson's personal effects, presumed lost since his death in 1983, including unfinished artistic projects, personal writings and artwork, and unpublished mail art by Ray Johnson and Richard C (Craven).
+The materials had been saved from Stevenson's apartment by his best friend, Anna Sui, and Anthony Robinson, Stevenson's former business partner in JUNK, an edgy costume jewelry design business that specialized in goth, punk, and post-punk designs.